Gene Aubry: Career

 In the 1980s, an economic slump hit the oil industry, severely curtailing Houston construction projects.
-The Morris/Aubry staff ultimately shrunk to 100 from 300, and Aubry left the partnership and Houston, starting a smaller firm, Aubry Architects, in Sarasota in 1986, which later merged with PGAL Architects.The Remington, Emporis, Buildings.
-Accessed April 16, 2019.
-His projects there include the Richland Library in Richland County, South Carolina (1993), The Remington, a concrete high-rise in Naples, Florida (1996), and the Selby Public Library in Sarasota, Florida (1998).
+The Morris/Aubry staff ultimately shrunk to 100 from 300, and Aubry left the partnership and Houston, starting a smaller firm, Aubry Architects, in Sarasota in 1986, which later merged with PGAL Architects.
+His projects there include Frances Pew Hayes Hall in Naples, Florida (1989), the Richland Library in Richland County, South Carolina (1993), The Remington, a concrete high-rise in Naples, Florida (1996), the Selby Public Library in Sarasota, Florida (1998), and The Baker Museum in Naples, Florida (2000).